-When basic Safety and Self Esteem needs are met, then children feel comfortable taking risks ? a prerequisite for being intellectually secure, and for developing cognitive and creative abilities.
+When basic Safety and Self Esteem needs are met, children feel comfortable taking risks, a prerequisite for being intellectually secure, and for developing cognitive and creative abilities.

 Intellectual Stimulation.
-Children are not born as a blank slate ? everyone has certain DNA that determines specific traits.
-But children are born naturally curious about their world, and in that sense are already intellectual secure and ready for cognitive and aesthetic stimulation.
-When basic needs for food, sleep and shelter are met ? and children feel loved and emotionally secure ? then they are ready to learn.
+Children are not born as a blank slate.
+Everyone has certain DNA that determines specific traits.
+But children are born naturally curious about their world, and in that sense are already intellectually secure and ready for cognitive and aesthetic stimulation.
+When basic needs for food, sleep and shelter are met and children feel loved and emotionally secure then they are ready to learn.
 Stimulation is critical, even from infancy.

-Infants who receive too little food, sleep and love ? as is the case in orphanages, for example ? often have dramatically stunted cognitive and linguistic abilities.
-Even infants recognize their mother?s face and whether she is smiling, or frowning; and they behave accordingly.
+Infants who receive too little food, sleep and love as is the case in orphanages, for example often have dramatically stunted cognitive and linguistic abilities.
+Infants recognize their mother’s face and whether she is smiling, or frowning; and they behave accordingly.

 Brain research tells us that art and music make a big difference in intellectual capacity, even from early ages.
 Children who hear music, see art, look at books, have conversations with their parents and others, and go places and do things, come to kindergarten with a higher level of cognitive understanding than children who are neglected in these areas.